cfpb/hmda-frontend/src/documentation/markdown/2019/filing-faq.md

 - has data fields formatted as integers, where necessary.
 The FFVT does not allow you to submit HMDA data.
 Additionally, there is a unique File Format Verification Tool for each HMDA data collection year, so please select the relevant year before uploading a file.

-The **Rate Spread calculator** allows institutions to enter their loan data manually, or upload a CSV file of loan information that will help calculate the rate spread.
+The **Rate Spread Calculator** allows institutions to enter their loan data manually, or upload a CSV file of loan information that will help calculate the rate spread.

-The **Check Digit tool** can be used to either generate check digits or validate ULIs.
+The **Check Digit Tool** can be used to either generate check digits or validate ULIs.

 **I’m having issues when I try to upload my file, what should I do?**
 If you are having issues uploading a new file and are receiving errors from a previous upload, please refresh the page, log out, clear your browser’s cache (clear your browser’s history), and log back in, and upload your file again.
 Additionally, if you are using Internet Explorer, we have found that filers have fewer browser caching issues using Google Chrome.
 The time to upload may vary depending on the size of your institution’s LAR(s).
 In some cases, very large files can take a day to fully load.
 Be sure to allocate enough time for the upload process to complete prior to the filing deadline.
 Do not refresh or close the browser window while the file is uploading.
 If you continue to experience timeouts or other upload errors, we would recommend the following URLs are whitelisted in your DLP to allow for transfer of HMDA files.
  - ffiec.cfpb.gov
  - ffiec.beta.cfpb.gov

+**If I use separate systems to create my LAR, will uploading more than one at a time be an issue?**
+If using two separate systems to create your LAR File, please combine all entries into one file.
+Uploading a new file will overwrite the first file uploaded.

 ### Submission